open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 OpenTelemetry by reducing the number of samples of traces collected and sent to the backend.

 Sampling may be implemented on different stages of a trace collection.
-OpenTelemetry SDK defines a `Sampler` interface that can be used at instrumentation points by libraries to check the `SamplingResult` early and optimize the amount of telemetry that needs to be collected.

-All other sampling algorithms may be implemented on SDK layer in exporters, or even out of process in Agent or Collector.
+The earliest sampling could happen before the trace is actually created, and the latest sampling could happen on the Collector which is out of process.

 The OpenTelemetry API has two properties responsible for the data collection: